 Can head injury cause Parkinson’s Disease?
-And does TBI increase a person’s chances of developing Parkinson’s?
+And does a traumatic brain injury increase a person’s chances of developing Parkinson’s?

-Although it is rare for a head injury to cause Parkinson’s, it is a possible side effect of brain injury you should be aware of.
+Although it is rare for a head injury to cause Parkinson’s, it is a possible secondary effect you should be aware of.

-Head injury can also trigger certain movement disorders that look similar to Parkinson’s but are in fact different.
+Head injuries can also trigger certain movement disorders that look similar to Parkinson’s Disease but are in fact different.

 Today you will learn more about the link between brain injury and Parkinson’s Disease.
 Then, at the end, we’ll show you how to treat Parkinson’s and other motor problems after head injury.

 Causes of Parkinson’s Disease

 Parkinson’s Disease (PD) is a disorder of the central nervous system that causes problems with movement.

 With PD, certain neurons in the area of the brain called the substantia nigra break down and die.
 These neurons produce the chemical dopamine.